 To view a Peptide Annotation result, select one of the SRR2050319 Annotated & Clustered Biologics Annotator Result documents.
 This will bring up the info tab, which documents the analysis and also allows you to open the document:

 Clicking Open Full Document will open the result which consists of a tabular view with your sequences organised into rows - the Sequences Table.
-Clicking on a sequence will allow you to view the sequence in the Sequence Viewer.
+Clicking on a sequence will allow you to view the sequence in the Sequence Viewer below.

 The Sequences Table contains details for each individual sequence such as the amino acid sequence and (if selected under Analysis Options) the reference database mismatches, score and protein statistics.
 On the other hand, the Sequence Viewer allows you to view the annotated sequences and search for motifs and annotations.